elk-audio/elk-docs/documents/getting_started_with_development_kit.md

 First we assume you run SUSHI either natively on Linux, or in the Virtual Machine provided.

+The example used, requires that you have three files, which we will have provided to you as a separate download:

+1. config_play_VsT3.json - the SUSHI configuration file.
+2. MDA_JX10_VST3_Open_Stage_Control_GUI.json - the Open Stage Control GUI.
+3. mda-vst3.vst3.tar.xz - a build of the MDA plugins, containing also the JX10 Synthesizer binary.

+First unpack the tar-file with the plugin to your local drive, and edit the config_play_VsT3.json to refer to that path.

 To run SUSHI using JACK, and a configuration file provided by us for running the MDA JX10 vst3 synthesizer:

 1. Navigate to the `/workspaces/sushi/build/release` folder in a console window.